etexier/yelp/README.md

 ### Additional notes

-Note that I intended to use Rest2Mobile, but this meant completely redo what had been done in the walkthrough.
-The code simply uses AFNetworking.
+* Note that I intended to use Rest2Mobile, but eventually just used AFNetworking as the walkthroughs used it.
-### Walkthrough
+* Started working on the MAP feature using Google Maps API, but couldn't get an API Key for iOS.

 ### Walkthrough
 ![Demo](yelp-demo.gif)